Visit Amanda’s LinkedIn page for more information.

-I am available for writing and editing anything from website content, manuals, proposals, blogs, essays, cover letters, manuscripts, and more.
+Available for writing and editing anything from blogs, essays, op-ed’s, cover letters, manuscripts, website content, manuals, proposals, and more.

 “Amanda’s integrity and deep listening allowed our organization to express the core of what we do and why.
 Through our work together I was able to share our vision with the world in a clear way and felt 100% supported through the process.
 I highly recommend Amanda for any organization/company/individual who wants to hear their voice ring with authenticity.”